-You've got your hands on a Xiaomi Mi Band 2 tracker for a budget price.
-Now, to make sure you squeeze all the value out of your fitness wearable, we've compiled a list of tips and tricks from our time with the Mi Band 2 so far.
+If you've picked up a Xiaomi Mi Band 2 fitness tracker for a budget price, now's the time to make sure you squeeze all the value out of it.

 Apart from the unreliable smartphone app notifications, and some app crashes, we've had fewer teething problems with this, more expensive Xiaomi device than the first two though that clearly hasn't been the case for everyone.
 In short, you get what you pay for.
 Still, third party apps have sprung up on the Google Play Store to fill in some of the gaps.